apl-cornell/PDL/docs/interfaces.md

 but compilation is a little tricky (i.e., we send requests only when the bypass fails, and then need to send data b/w stages that says whether or not the bypass value was valid).

+### Idea

+Read from regfile anyway (regardless of lock state) and then fix w/ bypass later?
+Its own type? (e.g., speculative type on the data)

 ### Runtime Semantics

 The main question becomes how to efficiently provide a bypass interface to locks that allows storing